odoo/documentation/content/administration/upgrade.rst

 process the day before upgrading the production database is also recommended.

 .. important::
-   - Any modification to your production database will **not** be saved during the upgrade of your production database.
-This is why we recommend not using it during that time.
    - Going into production without first testing may lead to:

      - Users failing to adjust to the changes and new features